werpu/jsfs_js_ts/README.md

 This resource decorator detects automatically a faces*.js file coming from a resource library and adjusts the references in the resource accordingly to the request patterns

+## Changes since 4.0

+* Elimination of Streams in favor of native arrays
+* Providing an internal non intrusive shim for browsers which do not have array map and flapMap (older Edge and Chromium versions) - done in mona-dish